More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 This engagement has to be clear-eyed, though.
 The professionalization of social movements is itself a form of class rule: the credentialed NGO professional who derives income and status from an intermediary position between funders and "beneficiaries" is exercising power over others without meaningful reciprocity, which is a class relation by the definition proposed above.
 The companion essay "What to Do About NGOs" develops this in full — the funding mechanisms, the advocacy/mobilizing/organizing distinction, concrete cases.
 What matters here is the consequence: any serious engagement with this ecosystem has to grapple with the material interests of NGO staff in maintaining things as they are, because those interests will resist democratization, rotation, and de-skilling for the same reasons that any other form of class privilege is defended.

 These dynamics are not specific to NGOs.
 They threaten any organization that accumulates institutional apparatus.
 The companion essay on competing solidarities documents the same pattern in the pre-1914 SPD (professionalization converting participatory culture into performance, institutional interests displacing oppositional purpose), in Red Vienna (the negative case analyzed above), and in the AKP's trajectory from grassroots mobilization to "sanctified neoliberalism" (organizational complexity routing participation to non-economic dimensions where it could not contest class-serving decisions).
 In each case, the organization's own institutional success generated class interests within it that drove it toward accommodation with the system it was built to challenge.
+But what the cases also share is that the organizational form through which the success was accumulated determined how much leverage those interests had: the SPD's centralized treasury, concentrated leadership and accumulated press infrastructure made its institutional interests maximally punishing to defy in 1914; a differently designed organization with the same accumulated interests would have faced a different choice set.
+The companion essay on organizational design develops this as a three-mechanism analysis: endogenous class interests, exogenous state pressure, and the mediating organizational form that determines how much the second can extract from the first.

-Structural mechanisms are needed: base control over leadership selection and recall, mandatory rotation, de-skilling of specialized functions so that the organization is not dependent on irreplaceable professionals, and independent funding that doesn't flow through intermediaries whose class position is shaped by the funding relationship.
-The Chicago Teachers Union's CORE transformation — a rank-and-file caucus capturing an existing union through internal elections and redirecting it from service-model unionism toward organizing — is the strongest contemporary proof case that professionalization can be reversed, though it remains a single union rather than the kind of multi-domain organization this essay argues for.[49]
+The underlying principle is general: any organizational feature that decouples the organization's material survival from its members' active engagement reproduces the professionalization pattern.
+Structural mechanisms that maintain the coupling are needed: base control over leadership selection and recall, mandatory rotation, de-skilling of specialized functions so that the organization is not dependent on irreplaceable professionals, and independent funding that does not flow through intermediaries whose class position is shaped by the funding relationship.

 Precedents

 The limitation in both cases is twofold.
 First, neither approach treats the non-commodified forms of class exploitation discussed above — credential-based hierarchies, meritocratic reasoning as such — as objects of analysis or contestation.
 Second, neither develops an adequate critique of political dependence on bourgeois parties and the state: McAlevey's model channels worker power into contract fights and union density within existing political structures, while the MST's relationship with the PT (Workers' Party) demonstrated a distinctive form of metabolization — the PT did not absorb the MST organizationally but made its core demand structurally irrelevant by combining agribusiness promotion with compensatory welfare, producing organizational erosion through demand-redundancy rather than through the class-collaborationist capture the previous section describes.
-The MST's deep infrastructure (settlement schools, cooperatives, seed networks) survived the PT's fall and Bolsonaro's hostility precisely because it was embedded in territory the movement physically controls — but this territorial base depends on incomplete land commodification, a semi-peripheral condition unavailable in core-country metropolitan settings.
+That infrastructure survived the PT's fall and Bolsonaro's hostility — but the territorial base depends on the process of land commodification being arrested at an early stage — alternatives not yet destroyed, land not yet financialized — a semi-peripheral condition unavailable in core-country metropolitan settings where that process has run to completion.
 Both cases represent the best versions of what they are.
-What neither offers is a strategy for fighting class rule beyond the wage and beyond the state under conditions of deep commodification.[51]
+What neither offers is a strategy for fighting class rule beyond the wage and beyond the state under conditions of deep commodification.[55]

 But SNCC ultimately fractured, along lines of race, gender, and strategic direction, in ways that confirm the difficulty of what I'm proposing.
 The organization had no general framework for understanding why intra-movement divisions proved so persistent, and no developed practice for confronting the material interests (in racial privilege, in gendered authority, in credential-based status) that its members brought with them into the movement.
 Baker understood the problem intuitively; SNCC as an organization could not institutionalize the solution.[56]